 How to Choose an 800 Number

 If you think your business would benefit from an 800 number, the next step is to decide whether or not you want a vanity phone number where you select the digits.
 This might be to spell out a certain phrase, such as 1-800-EDUCATE, or to take advantage of repeating numbers like 1-877-777-7777.
-The primary advantage is to make your phone number memorable at a glance.
+The primary advantage is to make your business phone number memorable at a glance.

 Vanity numbers do tend to cost extra compared to randomized 800 numbers, so if you’re just looking for an 800 number to avoid using a local area code then you can save a little money.